 If you are lucky enough to be a grandparent, then you are in a unique position to play a very special role in the lives of your teenage grandchildren.
 Most of you are also aware that the viewpoints and values of your children (the parents of your grandchildren) must factor into how you manage your relationships with your children’s children.
 Relationships across the board work best when everyone is on the same page.

-Grandparents and Teenage Grandchildren Relationships
+Relationships Between Grandparents and Their Teenage Grandchildren

 As a grandparent, you have a variety of heartwarming opportunities to offer.
 Consider the following:

 - You can be playful and fun because the job of setting rules and limits is primarily that of the parents.

 - You may have the luxury of spending special and alone time with each grandchild.
 In these moments, you get to show each child that she is precious and special to you because of her unique essence and personality.

 - You have the wisdom of years to pass on.
 Share this with your grandchildren.
 Of course, only after making sure that you are not offering advice that is at odds with their parents’ values.

 - You are in the extraordinary position to enrich the lives of your grandchildren by helping them to understand that their parents, too, are humans and not infallible.
 Toward this end, consider sharing fun stories about their parents as children and showing family photos from across the years.